-Senior staff from Payments Policy Department attend CPMI meetings and also contributed to CPMI reports, including on central bank digital currencies (produced with the BIS Markets Committee) and wholesale payments security.
-Staff are also members of the CPMI-IOSCO Steering Group, CPMI-IOSCO Implementation Monitoring Standing Group, and CPMI-IOSCO Policy Standing Group.
+In addition to participating in the CPMI, senior staff from Payments Policy Department are members of the CPMI-IOSCO Steering Group, CPMI-IOSCO Implementation Monitoring Standing Group, and CPMI-IOSCO Policy Standing Group.
 An officer in Payments Policy Department is also contributing to the work on enhancing resolution arrangements for central counterparties, which is being led by a working group under the Financial Stability Board Resolution Steering Group.
-For more details on the Bank's involvement in recent international work on FMIs, see the Policy Development section in the chapter on 'Oversight, Supervision and Regulation of Financial Market Infrastructures'
+For more details on the Bank's involvement in, and other recent international work on, FMIs, see the Policy Development section in the chapter on 'Oversight, Supervision and Regulation of Financial Market Infrastructures'.

 The Bank is also a member of the Executives' Meeting of East Asia-Pacific Central Banks (EMEAP) Working Group on Payments and Market Infrastructures (WGPMI; formerly known as the Working Group on Payment and Settlement Systems).
 This group is a regional forum for sharing information and experiences relating to the development, oversight and regulation of retail payment systems and FMIs.
 The group discussed a range of issues over the year in review, including: the application of new technologies and other enhancements to FMIs, particularly those focused on building resilience; the development of fast retail payment systems and other efforts to facilitate the shift towards electronic payments; the emergence of crypto-asset markets; and efforts to promote fintech development.
 A study group of the WGPMI has also been examining the development and impact of various digital innovations on financial systems and central banks in the EMEAP region.
-The areas of focus for this group have included payments-related fintech, distributed ledger technology, virtual currencies and central bank digital currencies.
+The areas of focus for this group have included payments-related fintech, distributed-ledger technology, cryptoassets and central bank digital currencies.